Written by Dr. Kristopher Bunting | Edited By Walter Pacheco | Last Update: July 8, 2024

 The Role of X-Ray in Mesothelioma Diagnosis

-X-ray imaging is an important part of a pleural mesothelioma diagnosis.
+X-ray imaging is an integral part of a pleural mesothelioma diagnosis.
 A chest X-ray is one of the most common initial tests for anyone experiencing difficulty breathing, chronic cough or other symptoms affecting the lungs.
-A mesothelioma chest X-ray can provide important information needed for diagnosis and treatment of the disease, which can include chemotherapy, immunotherapy or surgery.
+A mesothelioma chest X-ray can provide important information needed for diagnosis and treatment of the disease, including chemotherapy, immunotherapy or surgery.

 As with lung cancer, guidelines recommend an urgent chest X-ray for anyone with signs and symptoms of pleural mesothelioma.
-Chest X-rays are also useful for monitoring people at high risk of mesothelioma and other asbestos-related diseases.
-Having regular chest X-rays can detect changes over time, making it extremely useful for finding early signs of disease.
+Chest X-rays are also helpful for monitoring people at high risk of mesothelioma and other asbestos-related diseases.
+Regular chest X-rays can detect changes over time, making them extremely useful for finding early signs of disease.

 • Allow doctors to monitor people with high asbestos exposure for lung disease.